See answer

 HIV Begins Spreading Through Blood Donations

-In 1982, a nonprofit called the World Federation of Hemophilia presented evidence to the CDC and blood-banking companies that AIDS may be a blood-borne disease.
-The CDC rejected this claim due to “lack of research,” and blood-banking companies refused to change the way they screened donors.
-At that time, CDC scientists still wrongly believed that AIDS only affected homosexual males and was not an infectious disease.
-Screening for HIV would not begin at blood banks until 1985.
+In 1982, a nonprofit called the World Federation of Hemophilia presented evidence to the CDC and blood-banking companies that AIDS might be spread through blood transfusions, making it a blood-borne disease.
+At that time, many still wrongly believed that AIDS only affected homosexual males and wasn’t an infectious disease.
+Screening for HIV wouldn’t begin at blood banks until 1985.

 HIV Awareness Grows and Early Treatments Emerge

 In 1986, the International Committee on the Taxonomy of Viruses officially designated the virus that causes AIDS as “human immunodeficiency virus.”
-Scientists realized that HIV is a virus that can be passed between any humans and AIDS is the final stage of the infection, developing later as the immune system becomes weak.
+Scientists realized that AIDS is the final stage of the infection, developing later as the immune system becomes weak.

-The U.S. Food and Drug Administration (FDA) approved the first antiretroviral therapy (ART) treatment, zidovudine (available today in combination drugs including Combivir, Retrovir, and Trizivir), as treatment for HIV in March 1987.
-Antiretroviral drugs could prevent people with HIV from developing AIDS.
+The U.S. Food and Drug Administration (FDA) approved the first antiretroviral therapy (ART), zidovudine, as treatment for HIV in March 1987.
+Antiretroviral drugs could prevent people with HIV from developing AIDS and stop the spread.

-The stigma of HIV was slow to be corrected.
-In 1990, the U.S. enacted the Americans With Disabilities Act (ADA), which prohibited discrimination against people with disabilities, including those with HIV.
+The stigma of HIV was slow to improve.
+In 1990, the U.S. enacted the Americans with Disabilities Act (ADA), which prohibited discrimination against people with disabilities, including those with HIV.
 It wasn’t until 2010 that the travel ban barring HIV-positive people from entering the U.S. was lifted.
-High-profile celebrities with HIV such as NBA All-Star Earvin “Magic” Johnson helped dispel stereotypes.

 AIDS-Related Deaths Drop as Treatments Improve

-The FDA approved the first protease inhibitor, saquinavir (Invirase), in 1995.
-The new class of ART drugs is credited with an immediate decline between 60 percent and 80 percent in rates of AIDS-related deaths and hospitalization in countries with access to treatment.
+The FDA approved the first protease inhibitor, saquinavir, in 1995, and it proved to be an effective treatment for HIV.
+The new class of ART drugs is credited with an immediate decline of 60 percent and 80 percent in AIDS-related death and hospitalization rates in countries with access to HIV treatment.

-In July 2012, the FDA approved preexposure prophylaxis (PrEP) medication regimen to prevent HIV-negative people with a high risk from becoming infected with HIV.
-PrEP can reduce the risk of becoming infected with HIV by sexual contact by more than 90 percent and from intravenous drug use by 70 percent, according to the CDC.
+In July 2012, the FDA approved a preexposure prophylaxis (PrEP) medication regimen to prevent HIV-negative people with a high risk of HIV transmission from becoming infected.
+PrEP can reduce the risk of sexual transmission of HIV by more than 99 percent.

 By 2017, more than half of the global population with HIV — over 19.5 million people — was receiving antiretroviral treatment.
-Global HIV advocacy organizations started to promote the slogan “Undetectable = Untransmittable” (or “U=U”).
-This anti-stigma campaign is based on scientific evidence that people with HIV who achieve an undetectable viral load while on treatment cannot pass the virus to others.
+Global HIV advocacy organizations started to promote the slogan “Undetectable = Untransmittable” (“U=U”).
+This antistigma campaign is based on scientific evidence that people with HIV who achieve an undetectable viral load while on treatment cannot pass the virus to others.

 How Common Is HIV?

-As of 2023, an estimated 1.2 million people ages 13 in up in the U.S. are living with HIV — and about about 14 percent of them (1 in 7 people) don’t know they have the virus.
+As of 2023, an estimated 1.2 million people ages 13 and up in the U.S. are living with HIV — and about 13 percent of them don’t know they have the virus.

-Gay men, bisexual men, and other men who have sex with men represent the demographics most affected by HIV, according to HIV.gov.
-Of the 30,635 new HIV diagnoses in the U.S. in 2020, 68 percent were among gay and bisexual men, per the CDC.
-Transgender women who have sex with men also are among the groups at highest risk for HIV infection, according to HIV.gov.
+Gay men, bisexual men, and other men who have sex with men are the most affected by HIV.
+Of the 30,635 new HIV diagnoses in the U.S. in 2020, 68 percent were among gay and bisexual men.
+Transgender women who have sex with men are also among the groups at highest risk for HIV infection.

 People in their 20s and 30s are more likely to be diagnosed with HIV than those in other age groups.

-In the U.S., “Blacks/African Americans and Hispanics/Latinos are disproportionately affected by HIV compared to other racial and ethnic groups,” according to HIV.gov.
+According to HIV.gov, in the U.S., African Americans and Hispanics/Latinos are more affected by HIV than other racial and ethnic groups.

 How Is HIV Diagnosed?